Metzudat-Yam Ashdod Ecological Park on the shore of the Mediterranean sea offers three loop trails to explore the surroundings.

 Summary

-This area has many attractions, and you can explore them using the interactive map above.
+This area has many attractions.
+You can explore them using the interactive map above.

 Have you visited Metzudat-Yam Ashdod Ecological Park?
 Tell us in the comment below about your experience.